Hap-404/Hap-404_AssignmentRepo/README.md

 # BlockChain-Assignment
-A Repository that holds all of my college's blockchain assignments along with their solutions
+A Repository that holds all of my college's blockchain assignments containing a pdf of Questions and their codes(solutions)

 # To Clone the Repository: